stothard-group/cgview-js/README.md

 ### Tutorials ###

+- {@tutorial api}: Learn the API best practices for creating, updating and removing items from a map.
 - {@tutorial basic_map}: Learn how to create a simple map features and a plot
 - {@tutorial sequence_map}: Learn how to create a map with features and plots extracted from the sequence.
 - {@tutorial json_map}: Learn how to create a map by importing from JSON.